The Holidays Come to Life in Anaheim, CA!

-Light a Light of Love – Waymakers: Journey to Huntington Beach on December 5 from 3:30 to 7 p.m. for holiday revelry.
+Light a Light of Love: Journey to Huntington Beach on December 4 for holiday revelry.
 One of the main happenings will be the Light a Light of Love, a celebration to benefit the Huntington Beach Youth Center.
 The festivities also feature a parade down Main Street, a visit on the beach from Surf City Santa, and a ceremony to light the Snowflakes on the Huntington Beach Pier.

-Univision Toy Drive: Health screenings, COVID-19 vaccines, and haircuts may not be the first items on your child’s wish list this holiday season, but those services will all be available at this December 4 event in Huntington Park.
-Oh, and children also will receive a toy.
+Winter Wonderland Toy Drive: Health screenings, COVID-19 vaccines, and haircuts may not be the first items on your child’s wish list this holiday season, but those services will all be available at this December 10 event in Huntington Park.
+Oh, and children will also receive a toy and have the chance to win a prize from the raffle!
 The event is free and open to all families.